Radha-power/SQL-Data-Warehouse-Project/README.md

-Welcome to # SQL-Data-Warehouse-Project Repository Building a modren data warehouse with SQL Server, including ETL Processes, data Modeling, and analytics.
+Welcome to # SQL-Data-Warehouse-Project Repository.

+Building a modren data warehouse with SQL Server, including ETL Processes, data Modeling, and analytics.